brandonroots/homemade-hardware/README.md

 This repository holds supporting materials for the NYU-ITP graduate course [Homemade Hardware](http://www.homemadehardware.com)

-Can we capture the unpredictable evolutionary and emergent properties of nature in software?
-Can understanding the mathematical principles behind our physical world world help us to create digital worlds?
-This class focuses on the programming strategies and techniques behind computer simulations of natural systems.
-We explore topics ranging from basic mathematics and physics concepts to more advanced simulations of complex systems.
-Subjects covered include physics simulation, trigonometry, self-organization, genetic algorithms, and neural networks.
-Examples are demonstrated in JavaScript using [p5.js](http://p5js.org).

 ## Info
 - Brandon Roots, Mondays, 9:30am - 12:00pm